getindiekit/indiekit/docs/get-started.md

   A MongoDB URL will have the following format: `mongodb+srv://<username>:<password>@<hostname>`

   ::: tip
-  Some hosting providers include support for MongoDB.
+  Some hosts include support for MongoDB.
 If not, you can create a database for free using [MongoDB’s own Atlas service](https://www.mongodb.com/atlas).
   :::

 - #### `PASSWORD_SECRET`